12 Metro Detroit Chicken Wing Hot Spots

 chicken wings

-Union Woodshop photograph courtesy of Joe Vaughn
+Union Woodshop photograph by Joe Vaughn

 From no-frills classics to high-end remixes, there’s plenty of ways to enjoy chicken wings in metro Detroit.
 Indulge in the best the area has to offer at these 12 hot spots.
 And don’t forget to ask for ranch — are you even from the Midwest if you don’t?